andwati/andwati.github.io/content/posts/semantic-version-and-conventional-commits.md

 ### Summary

-Semantic versioning is based on three numbers that indicate the versions of the software and the compatibilities.They are `X.Y.Z` correspondind to `Major.Minor.Patch`
+Semantic versioning is based on three numbers that indicate the versions of the software and the compatibilities.They are `X.Y.Z` corresponding to `Major.Minor.Patch`

 - **Major Version (X):**Introduces major changes to the code and breaking changes toward backward compatibility
 - **Minor Version (Y):** These code changes don’t introduce breaking changes.
 This could be adding a new feature that doesn't break changes but are not exactly bug fixes.